New Salary Structure Under Labour Code 2026 — Full Breakup Calculator

 How to read your result

 The comparison table is monthly because that's how most employees experience the change.
-If your take-home falls, it usually means the same CTC is being redistributed into PF, employer PF, and gratuity-linked benefits instead of pure monthly in-hand salary.
+If take-home falls, it usually means the same CTC is being redistributed into PF, employer PF, and gratuity-linked benefits instead of pure monthly in-hand salary.

 The tool assumes a simplified professional tax estimate and uses a state wage reference for the basic-pay floor.
 If your company uses city-specific HRA logic, capped PF, or special allowances, treat the output as a strong estimate rather than payroll finality.